 Send the specimen to our lab via overnight shipping or courier.

-The sample arrives to our lab by noon and your results will be ready the same day.
+The specimen arrives to our lab by noon and your results will be ready the same day.

 Results are delivered on a one page summary that provides answers to most questions, without having to review pages of data.